Ryun1/CIPs/cip-parameter-naming/README.md

 It must also explain how the proposal affects the backward compatibility of existing solutions when applicable.
 If the proposal responds to a CPS, the 'Rationale' section should explain how it addresses the CPS, and answer any questions that the CPS poses for potential solutions.
 -->

+## Open Questions

+- are markdown tables the best solution?
+- should we include parameters pre-shelley?

 ## Path to Active